tanpuresatish/MyFirstGitProgram/README.md

 # MyFirstGitProgram
-This is my first git project
-Git basic is very essetials for any software engineer
+This is my first git project and Git basic is very essetials for any software engineer